Stony Brook Seawolves men's basketball: 2012–13 season

-Stony Brook began the season with a 9–4 record in non-conference play, only losing to Sacred Heart, UConn, Maryland, and Seton Hall.
-Once again, the Seawolves were dominant in America East play, capturing their third America East regular season title and their second straight.
-They ended the season winning six straight, and won 14 games in consecutive years.
-The Seawolves were the No. 1 seed in the America East tournament and upended Binghamton 72–49 in the quarterfinals.
-However, Stony Brook was upset by fourth-seeded Albany in the semifinals, denying their NCAA Tournament bid yet again.
-Despite trailing by 10 points with 3:47 left, the Seawolves came back to tie the game only to lose it on an Albany layup with 2.4 seconds left for a final score of 61–59.
-Stony Brook earned automatic bid into the 2013 NIT, where they beat UMass 71–58 in the first round for their first ever NIT victory.
-In the second round, they lost to Iowa 75–63.
-They ended the season 25–8, 14–2 in the America East.
+Stony Brook went 9–4 in non-conference play, losing only to Sacred Heart, UConn, Maryland and Seton Hall.
+Stony Brook won a second straight regular season title, winning 14 of its last 16 games to enter the postseason.
+As the No. 1 seed, Stony Brook beat Binghamton 72–49 in the America East quarterfinals but was upset by fourth-seed Albany in the semifinals.
+Trailing by 10 points with 3:47 left, Stony Brook came back to tie it before Albany hit a layup with 2.4 seconds left for the 61–59 loss.
+Stony Brook earned an automatic bid to the 2013 NIT, beating UMass 71–58 in the first round for their first-ever NIT victory.
+In the second round, they lost to Iowa 75–63 to end the season 25–8 (14–2 AE).

 Senior forward Tommy Brenton won America East Player of the Year and Defensive Player of the Year, freshman forward Jameel Warney won Rookie of the Year, and Pikiell won his third Coach of the Year award.

 2013–14 season

-The season began with three straight victories, and the Seawolves began 8–4 in non-conference play before losing two straight to VCU and Columbia.
-They then won the first seven games in conference play, but ended the season with a 13–3 conference record to finish in second place behind Vermont.
-It was the first time since the 2010–11 season that Stony Brook did not win the America East regular season.
+Stony Brook started 8–4 before losing two straight to VCU and Columbia.
+The Seawolves started 7–0 in conference and ended 13–3, not winning the regular season for the first time since 2010–11.
 As the No. 2 seed in the America East tournament, they beat Maine 80–54 in the quarterfinals and Hartford 69–64 in the semifinals to reach the America East Finals for the third time in four years.

-However, for the fifth straight year, Stony Brook's NCAA Tournament ambitions were thwarted.
+However, for the fifth straight year, Stony Brook's NCAA tournament ambitions were thwarted.
 Playing against Albany in front of a sold-out crowd at Pritchard Gymnasium, the Seawolves led 52–46 with 7:02 remaining, but the Great Danes roared back and defeated Stony Brook 69–60.
 Stony Brook received an invite to the 2014 College Basketball Invitational, where they lost to Siena 66–55 in the first round.
 Stony Brook finished the season with a 23–9 (13–3) record.
 As a sophomore, Warney won his first America East Player of the Year after ranking top five nationally in field goal percentage and leading Stony Brook in scoring, rebounding, and blocking.